LowLevelCodingCH/EvolvePackageManager/README.md

 xsp = xspm package

 \
-## IMPORTANT: IF YOU ENCOUNTER ANY ERROR WITH THAT IT DOESNT WORK, RUN "sudo <text editor> /bin/xspm" AND CHANGE "#!/bin/python3.10" TO "#!/bin/python3" IF YOU HAVE PYTHON INSTALLED, IF NOT, YOU HAVE TO.
+## IMPORTANT: IF YOU ENCOUNTER ANY ERROR WITH THAT IT DOESNT WORK, RUN "sudo (any text editor) /bin/xspm" AND CHANGE "#!/bin/python3.10" TO "#!/bin/python3" IF YOU HAVE PYTHON INSTALLED, IF NOT, YOU HAVE TO.

 ### Path:
 contains: